-Note: In the following procedure, replace /u01 and /u02 with the appropriate mount point directories that you identified in Step 3 previously.
+Note: In the following procedure, replace /u01 with the appropriate mount point directory that you identified in Step 3 previously.

-- 1. Enter the following command to create subdirectories in the mount point directory that you identified for the Oracle base directory: - # mkdir -p /u01/app/oracle - 2.
-Change the owner and group of the directories that you created to the oracle user and the oinstall group: - # chown -R oracle:oinstall /u01/app/oracle - 3.
-Change the permissions on the directories that you created to 775: - # chmod -R 775 /u01/app/oracle
+- Enter the following command to create subdirectories in the mount point directory that you identified for the Oracle base directory: - # mkdir -p /u01/app/oracle - 2.
+Change the owner and group of the directory that you created to the oracle user and the oinstall group: - # chown -R oracle:oinstall /u01/app/oracle - 3.
+Change the permissions on the directory that you created to 775: - # chmod -R 775 /u01/app/oracle

-When you configure the oracle user's environment later during the installation, set the ORACLE BASE environment variable to specify the Oracle base directory that you have created.
+When you configure the oracle user's environment later during the installation, set the ORACLE_BASE environment variable to specify the Oracle base directory that you have created.